BestTimesToVisit.com Logo

 Taxis and Ride-Sharing (Uber)

-Taxis are readily available, especially in tourist areas and at major transport hubs.
-Uber also operates in Quebec City and can be a convenient option for direct travel, particularly late at night or when carrying luggage.
+Taxis are readily available throughout the city, and Uber operates in Quebec City as well.
+This is a convenient option for direct travel, late-night journeys, or when carrying luggage.

-Cost:Taxis start around $3.50-$4.00 CAD with per-kilometer charges.
-Uber prices are dynamic but generally competitive.
+Cost:Taxis start around $3.50 CAD with per-kilometer rates.
+Uber prices vary but are generally competitive.

 Bicycle Rentals

-During the warmer months (spring to fall), renting a bike can be a fantastic way to explore the city, especially along the Plains of Abraham or the Lachine Canal path (though the latter is more Montreal-focused, Quebec City has its own scenic routes).
+During the warmer months (spring to fall), renting a bike can be a delightful way to explore the city's bike paths, particularly along the St. Lawrence River.
+Some companies offer guided bike tours.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.